bekk/bekk-christmas/post/react/draft-back-to-basics.md

   },
 ```

-The configuration above tells webpack to use Babel for files matching the regexp given in test, which are files ending with `.js` or `.jsx`.
+The configuration above tells Webpack to use Babel for files matching the regexp given in test, which are files ending with `.js` or `.jsx`.

 ### Putting the pieces together